 If you are intending on scanning an arm, a foot, or any other object that requires a free-floating, groundless bounding box, choose this preset.

 One of Mark II’s greatest moves forward is the ability to scan outdoors.
 If you intend on doing a lot of scanning in sunlight, choose this preset.
 We also suggest turning on IR Auto Exposure, although this may introduce more noise into the scan.

-This preset can be used both close range and long range, but it may be less accurate than either the Default preset or the Body preset.
+This preset can be used in both close range and long range, but it may be less accurate than either the Default preset or the Body preset.

 Dark Object - Beta

-This allows for significantly better detection of dark and reflective objects that previously caused difficulty; however this is geared less towards object scanning and more towards robotics and machine learning applications.
+This allows for significantly better detection of dark and reflective objects that previously caused difficulty; however, this is geared less towards object scanning and more towards robotics and machine learning applications.
 This has not been fully integrated into our SLAM systems and unexpected results may occur.